lalomorales22/penguins/docs/web/control-ui.md

 }
 ```

-This disables device identity + pairing for the Control UI (even on HTTPS).
+This disables stricter browser-side auth protections for the Control UI.
 Use
 only if you trust the network.

 See [Tailscale](/gateway/tailscale) for HTTPS setup guidance.